ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 - To Open the Faveo on your domain, you must set the binding.

-- Open IIS Manager and in the left panel, Explore till you find *Default Web Site*, select it.
+- Open IIS Manager and in the left panel, Explore till you find <b><code>Default Web Site</code></b>, select it.

-- Then in the right panel, you will see the *Bindings* option click on it, a new window will open select HTTP and edit the hostname to your concerned Domain as  shown below:
+- Then in the right panel, you will see the <b><code>Bindings</code></b> option click on it, a new window will open select HTTP and edit the hostname to your concerned Domain as  shown below:

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/bindingnew.png" alt="" style=" width:400px ; height:250px ">